glasnt/talks/2017_01_LCA_JavaScript/slides.md

 </pre></code>
 Note:
 Which uses the same format, and just returns a truthy value based on matching the output of toString on the object
 ---
+# "Polyfills can<br>create problems" <!-- .slide: class="center" -->

+<span class="bfoot" style="bottom: -200px"><a href="https://w3ctag.github.io/polyfills/">Polyfills are part of the web - TAG finding</span>

+Note: However, a draft document from the w3c technical architecture group states that while polyfills are a part of the web, they can create problems for standardisation efforts

+This includes a bunch of recommendations for developers, which include serving only the polyfills your users need, and considering how to serve all users of your website, including those using slower, less capable devices
+---
 # JavaScript isn't<br>awful <!-- .slide: class="center" -->
 Note: